MatthewReece/cloud-list-app/README.md

 🛒 Cloud Shopping List MVP

 A secure, real-time Minimum Viable Product (MVP) for managing a shopping list.
-This project showcases proficiency in modern full-stack development using the React/Next.js frontend ecosystem combined with a robust, serverless infrastructure on Amazon Web Services (AWS).
+This project showcases proficiency in modern full-stack development using the React/Next.js frontend ecosystem combined with a robust, serverless infrastructure on Amazon Web Services (AWS) managed with Terraform.

 🌟 Key Features